dbmcclain/Lisp-Actors/xTActors/secure-channel/README.md

 Socket.
 Once a successful X3DH connection is negotiated then a secure encryption pipeline is attached to the unencrypted Channel, forming a secure Channel.

-Clients initiate communications by choosing a random UUID to represent a return channel back to them from the server, a random 256-bit secret integer, and a corresponding random ECC point equal to that secret integer times the server's public key.
+Clients initiate communications by choosing a random UUID to represent a return channel back to them for the server, a random 256-bit secret integer, and a corresponding random ECC point equal to that secret integer times the server's public key.